 Modules combine different learning approaches, including taught lectures, seminars and working groups, practicals in the laboratory, on the shore or at sea, as well as personal study and practical research.

 The broad areas covered in each module are outlined below.
-For more detail on what our current students are studying you can take a look at our online module information.

 Marine Ecology Skills